Hogs Lose Momentum, Push Downside

-The late week momentum last week was lost with two triple digit loss sessions to start this week.
-At the close on Tuesday, the front month contracts were 20c to $1.05 in the red.
+Hogs have traded lower both on Monday and on Tuesday, stuck under the down-trendline from 9/20 and 9/28 highs.
+The late week momentum from last week was lost after had Friday recovered ~50% of the $9.53 drop from 9/20-10/4.
+At the close on Tuesday, the front month contracts were 15c higher to $1.05 in the red.
 December futures are now at a $10 discount to the soon-to-expire Oct and a $4.27 discount to Feb.
 The National Average Base Hog price dropped another 85c on Tuesday, to $73.96 in the PM update.
 The CME Lean Hog Index was shown at $82.46 on 10/06, another 57c weaker.

 Pork cutout futures ended Tuesday down by 80c to 97c past the October contract’s 32c gain.
 USDA’s National Pork Carcass Cutout Value fell another $1.99 to $93.07 on Tuesday afternoon.
 Bellies were down by $19.31 cwt. dragging the carcass down on otherwise steady to stronger primal values.
 USDA’s estimate for Tuesday’s FI hog slaughter was 486k head.
 That has the weekly total at 972k head, -1k for the week and -7k from the same week last year.